310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 Carrots… are hard for me to overcome mentally, but I’m sure there’ll be a day when I’ll be able to face them.
 Ossu!
 A heart that believes can bring ‘bout miracles~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori smilesoft %}
-Hmm\~… With the drawings that Shinkai-senpai and Kanzaki-senpai finished, maybe one or two more drawings will be enough… And then I’ll be able to make it through with the rest on my own\~♪
+Mm\~… With the drawings that Shinkai-senpai and Kanzaki-senpai finished, maybe one or two more drawings will be enough… And then I’ll be able to make it through with the rest on my own\~♪

 The two of them are also gonna help me on Saturday with the signboards though, so they’re doing me a huge favor on that day too…
 {% endbubble %}